fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - Syllabus quiz

 {% include alert.html class='danger' title='Introductory post' text="
 Just to make sure everyone is connected, and as an informal way of introducing ourselves, please post on the class Discussion Board in UNM Learn (should be an obvious link on the left nav bar) a brief introduction to who you are and some opinion about diet and health that you've changed your mind about---we all have many!
-These should be ~150 words or so.
 "%}

 ### Wed 8/19